4 min read

 The Honest Truth: Nothing is Quite Like Takis

 The good news is that availability is growing.
 Morrisons, Co-op, Aldi, Farmfoods, and Iceland all carry them officially now.
-Before settling for a substitute, check whether a stockist near you has them in stock.
-Use the Takis Near Me search tool to find your nearest stockist by postcode – results are pulled from live OpenStreetMap data.
+For a full breakdown of every UK stockist, see our complete guide to where to buy Takis in the UK.
+Before settling for a substitute, check whether a stockist near you has them in stock with the Takis Near Me search tool.